neokarasu/CryptoCurrency/README.md

 # CryptoCurrency
-Page to keep track of value & profits of portfolio of cryptocurrency (based on coinmarketcap)
+Page to keep track of value & profits of a portfolio of cryptocurrency (based on coinmarketcap)

 Features:
 - Login screen, no database required